seanogdev/vue-scanner/README.md

 });
 ```

+## Command Line Options

+The program accepts the following command line arguments and options:

+### Arguments

+- `[directory]`: Specifies the directory to scan.
+If not provided, the program will use the default directory (`./`).

+### Options

+- `-O, --output <output>`: Specifies the output file.
+If not provided, the program will use the default output file specified in the configuration.

+- `-P, --no-prop-stats`: If this option is set, the program will not collect prop statistics.
+By default, prop statistics are collected as specified in the configuration.

+- `-S, --no-slot-stats`: If this option is set, the program will not collect slot statistics.
+By default, slot statistics are collected as specified in the configuration.

+- `-L, --no-location-stats`: If this option is set, the program will not collect file location statistics.
+By default, file location statistics are collected as specified in the configuration.

 ## Limitations

 This tool only **offically** works wit Vue 3 projects.
 It may work with Vue 2 projects, but it's not a goal of this project.